Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Ingestion/README.md

 ### Upload custom logs

 You can upload logs using either the `LogsIngestionClient.Upload` or the `LogsIngestionClient.UploadAsync` method.
 Note the data ingestion [limits](https://learn.microsoft.com/azure/azure-monitor/service-limits#custom-logs).
+This method has an optional parameter: string contentEncoding.
+This refers to the encoding of the RequestContent that is being passed in.
 If you are passing in content that is already manipulated, set the contentEncoding parameter.
 For example if your content is gzipped, set contentEncoding to be "gzip".
+The default behavior if this parameter is not set is to `gzip` all input.

 ```C# Snippet:UploadCustomLogsAsync
 var endpoint = new Uri("<data_collection_endpoint>");